Camassia cusickii: Food

-Culture
+Cultivation

 C. cusickii prefers fertile moist soil, but well drained humus rich soil that does not become over saturated with water.
 The bulbs are usually planted 6 in deep in late summer or early fall, but later planting can also be successful.
 In very cold areas, the soil should be mulched to protect the bulbs in late autumn.
 Camassias can be propagated by removing the offsets that have formed round the main bulbs and replanting them individually; do this in summer when they are dormant.
 Sweet William and Peonies offer as good companions to the C. cusickii.
 They can be planted in flower beds, borders, rock gardens, and also be planted as cut flowers.
 This plant thrives among perennials.
 C. cusickii can naturalize and serve as ground cover.
 C. cusickii is generally resistant to deer and rodents.

 Naming Origin

 The botanical name is derived from Native American words for this plant, 'quamash,' even though this plant was only a sister plant to the actual plant that was eaten.
-On the flower there is also a very attractive darker blue selection, 'Zwanenburg', which is named after the place in Haarlem where the famous van Tubergen bulb nursery was based for many years.
+On the flower there is also a very attractive darker blue selection, 'Zwanenburg', which is named after the place in Haarlem, in the Netherlands, where the famous van Tubergen bulb nursery was based for many years.

 The botanist Sereno Watson is credited with naming this plant, using specimens collected by William C Cusick 1in May and October, 1886, "on the slopes of the Eagle Creek Mountains" as Watson has it in the published description of the species.

 C. cusickii is sometimes confused with wild hyacinth, however, it is the close relative, Camassia scilloides, that is considered the wild hyacinth according to botanists.